tytydraco/yessleep/out/They_said_they_came_in_peace_but_what_they_brought_was_a_nightmare.md

 **DO YOU BELIEVE US TO BE A HOSTILE FORCE, HUMAN?**

-"What did you to them?"
-I say, gesturing to my coworkers.
+"What the hell did you do to them?"
+I bark, gesturing to my coworkers.
 "They aren't moving.
 Are they even still alive?"

-**YOUR COWORKERS HAVE BEEN GIVEN WHAT THEY ASKED.
+**YES.
+THESE DRONES HAVE BEEN GIVEN WHAT THEY ASKED.
 NOTHING MORE.**

-Just a few more steps to the exit.
+"That so?"
+I mumble, taking note of my distance to the exit door.
+It's just a handful of steps away.
 My heart flutters as I redouble my efforts to find the voice.
 If I can see it, then I can at least *prepare* to defend myself.
-Right now I'm a sitting duck if it decides to attack.
-I won't even have the chance to react.

-"That so?
-They all asked to be turned into zombies?"
+"They all asked to be turned into zombies?"

 **ZOMBIE… PROCESSING TERM.**